 The reference section of the application is carefully considered by the School of Psychology and is an important part of the selection process.
 Details of any extenuating circumstances should be highlighted in the reference.
-For undergraduate referees, further information on writing the reference is available from the UCAS 'How to provide a reference' guide.

 Access to Leeds and Realising Opportunities

 Eligible Access to Leeds and Realising Opportunities candidates will be considered for an alternative offer.
 However, please see the School of Psychology webpages for the minimum requirements that will usually apply to any alternative offer made.

 Extended degrees with Integrated Foundation Year

 Where applicants do not have the formal qualifications for immediate entry to a degree course, progression may be possible through one of the University’s extended degrees with foundation year.
 Please see the Lifelong Learning Centre website for details.

 The School of Psychology will consider applications from those who are seeking entry to the second year.

 All applications must be made through UCAS, as per the deadlines outlined in the Application routes and deadlines section below.
 To be eligible the applicant must demonstrate that they meet the following criteria: